ssciwr/Python-best-practices-course/Material_Part3_Formatter/README.md

 Please note that the formatter reformats the file in-place, that means, substituting the content of the original file!

-Note that black does not reformat comments other than inserting proper whitespace before and after the #.
+Note that the formatter does not reformat comments other than inserting proper whitespace before and after the #.

 ## Using the Ruff formatter